TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-12-will-autowired-arrays-finally-deprecate-tags-in-symfony-and-nette.md

     To be clear: we talk about those tags that only have a name.
 No priority, no level, no event name, nothing, **just the name**.
 If you're not sure why these tags are bad, read *[Drop all Service Tags in Your Nette and Symfony Applications](/blog/2017/02/12/drop-all-service-tags-in-your-nette-and-symfony-applications/)* first.
     <br>
     <br>
-    I'm very happy to see that [collectors](/cluster/collector-pattern-the-shortcut-hack-to-solid-code/) are finally getting to the core of DI components of PHP frameworks.
+    I'm very happy to see that collectors are getting to the core of DI components of PHP frameworks.
 Tags, extensions, compiler passes and `autoconfigure` now became workarounds.
 Collectors are now in the best place they can... **the PHP code**.

 tweet: "New Post on My Blog: Can Autowired Arrays Finally Deprecate Tags in #symfony and #nettefw?    #collector #nettefw30 #php #simplestupid"